 About your course

-The BSc (Hons) Sport Coaching at Liverpool John Moores University is accredited under Sports Coach UK and Skills Active Higher Education Endorsement Scheme and provides a mix of academic and practical experiences to enhance understanding of sport coaching through from elite to community provision.
+Our Sport Coaching degree provides a mix of academic and practical experiences to enhance your understanding of sport coaching through from elite to community provision.

 - Graduates have gone on to a wide range of exciting careers in community sport, private or overseas coaching, national governing bodies of sport and sport development